jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGenerator/task.md

 The **goal** of this step is to add validators into the `WordServices` class.

-Find the already added `WordServices` class in the `jetbrains.kotlin.course.words.generator.word` package and modify it:
+Find the already added `WordServices` class in the `jetbrains.kotlin.course.words.generator.word` package and modify it.

-- implement the `isValidWord` function:
+- Implement the `isValidWord` function.

-  - if `newWord` (the word was input by the user) _is empty_, return `false`
+  - If `newWord` (the word was input by the user) _is empty_, return `false`
-  - if `newWord` contains symbols not from `keyWord`, , return `false`.
-Note, `newWord` must contain each symbol not more than this symbol occurs in `keyWord`:
+  - If `newWord` contains symbols not from `keyWord`, return `false`.
+    Note, the number of times some symbol occurs in `newWord` cannot be grater than this the number of times this symbol occurs in `keyWord`
   ```kotlin
   val a = service.isValidWord("photothermoelasticity", "") // false
   val b = service.isValidWord("photothermoelasticity", "dog") // false
   val c = service.isValidWord("photothermoelasticity", "photo") // true
   val c = service.isValidWord("photothermoelasticity", "photooooo") // false, because the initial word contains <o> two times
   ```

-- add an internal variable `previousWords` into companion object in this class with the type `mutableMapOf<String, MutableList<String>>` that maps for each game word the list of already guessed words.
+- Add an internal variable `previousWords` into companion object in this class with the type `mutableMapOf<String, MutableList<Word>>` that maps each game word to the list of already guessed words.
 Don't forget to init this map with an empty map.
-- implement the `isNewWord` function:
+- Implement the `isNewWord` function:

   - if `previousWords` does not contain `keyWord` yet, return `true`
   - else if the list of words `previousWords[keyWord]` contains `newWord` return `false`, else return `true`